Design Rate Limiter

 Consider in distributed environment

-• When different rate limiter trying to read values from redis the same time, there could be a race condition.
-For example: Pasted image 20230322185553.png
+When different rate limiter trying to read values from redis the same time, there could be a race condition.
+For Redis, single operation is atomic, but if multiple instances read and write at the same time there would be a Race Condition happen.

 • Sticky session (not scalable, not flexible)